 COLLEEN FUKUI SKETCHLEY

-As the Diversity Affairs Director for Nordstrom, Inc., Colleen Fukui-Sketchley focuses on developing and executing a comprehensive approach to diversity and inclusion through initiatives that support the entire company.
-Her work enhances the company’s commitment to diversity by weaving strategic elements into people, product and service initiatives.
-Colleen has been with the company since she graduated from the University of Washington in 1994.
+As the former Diversity Affairs Director for Nordstrom, Inc., Colleen Fukui-Sketchley focused on developing and executing a comprehensive approach to diversity and inclusion through initiatives that supported the entire company.
+Her work enhanced the company’s commitment to diversity by weaving strategic elements into people, product and service initiatives.
+Colleen was with the company since she graduated from the University of Washington in 1994.

 In addition to her service on the Board of the Center for Asian Pacific American Women, she serves on the Board and the Corporate Advisory Board of the US Business Leadership Network, is a member of the Governor’s Taskforce for Disability Employment serving a 4-year term for the Governor of the State of Washington and is a Past-President of the University of Washington Alumni Association.